gardener/gardener/docs/usage/topology_aware_routing.md

 ## Motivation

 The enablement of [highly available shoot control-planes](shoot_high_availability.md) requires multi-zone seed clusters.
+A garden runtime cluster can also be a multi-zone cluster.
 The topology-aware routing is introduced to reduce costs and to improve network performance by avoiding the cross availability zone traffic, if possible.
 The cross availability zone traffic is charged by the cloud providers and it comes with higher latency compared to the traffic within the same zone.
-The topology-aware routing feature enables topology-aware routing for `Service`s deployed in the seed clusters.
+The topology-aware routing feature enables topology-aware routing for `Service`s deployed in a seed or garden runtime cluster.
 For the clients consuming these topology-aware services, `kube-proxy` favors the endpoints which are located in the same zone where the traffic originated from.
 In this way, the cross availability zone traffic is avoided.

 ## How it works